SCOPE: Signal-Calibrated On-Policy Distillation Enhancement with Dual-Path Adaptive Weighting: Supplementary Experimental Analysis

+As illustrated in Table~\ref{tab:compute_cost}, we analyze the per-step wall-clock time of SCOPE against the two primary baselines, GRPO and OPD, to characterize the additional overhead introduced by our method.
+All experiments are conducted on the same configuration and timing statistics are collected over the stable training region.

+While the rollout generation time is comparable to GRPO, our approach incurs an additional time overhead primarily due to teacher model queries.
+Notably, we use a naive synchronous training architecture where rollout and teacher logprob acquisition time do not overlap.
+By implementing an asynchronous strategy, the training efficiency is expected to be comparable to that of GRPO.
+Furthermore, the computational overhead introduced by the weight calculation itself is minimal.

-\section{Case Study}
+\subsection{Case Study}

-We present representative incorrect student trajectories from the highest-perplexity bucket to illustrate the qualitative nature of high-perplexity errors.

-\paragraph{Analysis} The cases in Tables~\ref{tab:case1}--\ref{tab:case4} illustrate the \textbf{Flawed Trajectory Trap} across high-perplexity ($\mathrm{PPL} \geq 1.80$) errors, encompassing both structural collapse (e.g., numerical overflow in Case 1, infinite loops in Case 2) and logical hallucinations (e.g., flawed premises in Case 3, self-contradictions in Case 4).
+We present representative incorrect student trajectories from the highest-PPL bucket to illustrate the qualitative nature of high perplexity errors.
+The cases in Tables~\ref{tab:case1}--\ref{tab:case4} illustrate the Flawed Trajectory Trap across high-perplexity ($\mathrm{PPL} \geq 1.80$) errors, encompassing both structural collapse (e.g., numerical overflow in Case 1, infinite loops in Case 2) and logical hallucinations (e.g., flawed premises in Case 3, self-contradictions in Case 4).
 In all such instances, the severely degraded reasoning context disrupts the teacher model, flattening its predictive distribution and forcing it to output high-entropy, uninformative noise.
 Standard on-policy distillation on these samples disastrously compels the student to mimic this confusion.
-Our Dual-Perspective Adaptive Weighting (DPAW) explicitly circumvents this trap.
+Our Dual-Path Adaptive Weighting (DPAW) explicitly circumvents this trap.
 By scaling distillation weights inversely with teacher perplexity, DPAW assigns near-zero weights to these toxic trajectories.
 This mechanism inherently filters out context-induced hallucinations, ensuring the student only learns from structurally coherent prefixes that elicit precise corrective signals.